 A camera has been built in for those who may like to take photos.
 The camera is paired up with MMS (Multimedia Messaging Service), making it possible to send photos to other mobile phones and smartphones.
 The Doro 1360 has Bluetooth technology and this makes it possible to send photos wirelessly to a phone in the same room.
 Bluetooth can also be used to connect the phone to wireless headphones and certain other Bluetooth devices.

+Order your Doro 1360 from Asda today for just £25!
+At the same time why not order a Free ASDA Mobile SIM.
 Our affordable sim only deals start from £5 – which gives you 250 Minutes and a massive 2000 texts!
 Our network operator is powered by EE, the biggest UK network - so you get great coverage and superfast 4G.